Pure Point Diffraction and Mean, Besicovitch and Weyl Almost Periodicity: Continuous translation action and invariant subspaces

-Finally, we turn to establishing a (continuous) translation action.
-As shown in Remark \ref{rem:not-translation-invariant} the Besicovitch semi-norm is far from being invariant under translations and it may even be that translates of a function with finite Besicovitch semi-norm do not belong to Besicovitch space.
-Thus, we can not hope to find a translation action on the whole space.
+In this section, we establish a (continuous) translation action on certain spaces with the Besicovitch seminorm.
+As shown in Example~\ref{rem:not-translation-invariant}, the Besicovitch seminorm is far from being invariant under translations $\tau_t$, $t\in G$, and it may even be that translates of a function with finite Besicovitch seminorm do not belong to any Besicovitch space.
+Thus, we cannot hope to find a translation action on the whole space.
 To remedy this, we will restrict our attention to a subspace.
-We define for $1\leq p <\infty$
+The various spaces of almost periodic functions appearing in later chapters naturally belong to this subspace.
+This part of the theory seems to be new.